ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-22-full-text-search-how-it-works.md

 2\. **Indexed search**.
 When the search area is large, the reasonable solution is to create an index of search terms beforehand.
 Treat it like a glossary with the numbers of the pages where the term is mentioned, which you may notice at the end of some books or papers.
 So full text search consists of two stages.
 On the first stage, the algorithm forms this kind of index, or more accurate to say a concordance as it contains the term along with the referring to find them in the text (like “Sentence 3, character number 125”.
 After this index is built, the search algorithm scans the index instead of the original set of documents and exposes the results.
 As you noticed, this approach demands a lot of time to create an index, but then it is much faster to search for information in the documents using index than simple string search methods.

 An important part of indexing is normalization.
 It is word processing, which brings the source text into a standard canonical form.
 It means that stop words and articles are removed, diacritical marks (like in words “pâté”, “naïve”, “złoty”) are removed or replaced with standard alphabet signs.
 Also, a single case is chosen (only upper or lower).
 Another important part of normalization is stemming.
-It’s a process of reducing a word to a stem form, or base form.
+It's a process of reducing a word to a stem form, or base form.
 For example, for words “eating”, “ate”, “eaten” stem form is “eat”.
 Like so search request “vegans eating meat pâté caught on tape” transforms into “vegan eat meat pate tape”.
-In addition, it’s very important to specify the language for the algorithm to work, and even spelling (e. g.
+In addition, it's very important to specify the language for the algorithm to work, and even spelling (e. g.
 English, American, Australian, South African etc.).

 ## Challenges with full text search implementation